DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture4.md

 >
 > Ask height of Mt Everest:
 > - 90% of people should give me the correct answer
->   - If less than 90%, showing traits ov overconfidence
+>   - If less than 90%, showing traits of overconfidence
 > - Total accuracy is less than the confidence interval that we want
 ---